CNA Prep FAQs

-Southern Technical Institute has been offering CNA Test Prep for over 10 years and continues to grow because the demand for CNAs has continuously increased.
-We have many facilities that recruit directly in our classrooms and we also have lots of agencies that post ads on our job board.
-The demand for healthcare workers is expected to rise by 5,000,000 over the next decade.
-Online classifieds and newspapers are always listing jobs in their employment sections, so you should be able to start work almost immediately.
+Southern Technical Institute has been offering CNA Test Prep for over 17 years and continues to grow because the demand for CNAs has continuously increased.
+We have many facilities that recruit directly in our classrooms and we also have numerous agencies that post ads on our job board.
+Online classifieds like Indeed are always listing jobs in their employment sections, so you should be able to start work almost immediately.

 Is there a payment plan for tuition?

 We break the tuition into two installments.
-You put down a deposit to hold and reserve your spot in the class of your choice.
+You put down a minimal deposit to hold and reserve your spot in the class of your choice.
 The remaining balance is due on your first day of class.
-It’s easy and there’s no qualifying.
+It is easy and there is no qualifying.

 Do I need a high school diploma or GED?

-No. If you are over 18 year of age, you do not need a High School Diploma or GED to become a Florida Certified Nurse Assistant.
+No. If you are age 18 or older, you do not need a High School Diploma or GED to become a Florida Certified Nurse Assistant.
 However, if you are under the age of 18, you must have a high school diploma or GED to be eligible to become a Certified Nurse Assistant.